The Shoreless Sea.

 The Apocalypse of Adam has this quote summing up a soul falling into the sea of this world and then being delivered, "And the fifth kingdom says of him that he came from a drop from heaven.
 He was thrown into the sea.
 The abyss received him, gave birth to him, and brought him to heaven.
 He received glory and power.
 And thus he came to the water."

-The water features very prominently in The Paraphrase of Shem and this one is a good example, "Blessed are they who guard themselves against the heritage of death, which is the burdensome water of darkness.
+This is another good quote from the same book, "Blessed are they who guard themselves against the heritage of death, which is the burdensome water of darkness.
 For it will not be possible to conquer them in a few moments, since they hasten to come forth from the error of the world.
 And if they are conquered, they will be kept back from them and be tormented in the darkness until the time of the consummation."

 The Book of Thomas the Contender has this to say about the water, "Who is it that will cause the sun to shine upon you to disperse the darkness in you and hide the darkness and polluted water?".